MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 # Spark Driver UI and the History Server
 By using port-forwarding, we could also check the driver's Spark UI for jobs submitted to Spark on K8s in cluster-mode or for the cluster-deployed notebook server.
 However the central problem is that the Spark UI is coupled to the Spark driver process, meaning that once the process ends, the UI is no longer served.
-While we can still access the raw log files themselves in the AWS S3 bucket we configure in the `spark-submit` or `pyspark` call, accessing them visually through the UI is bit more handy, isn't it.
+While we can still access the raw log files themselves in the AWS S3 bucket we configure in the `spark-submit` or `pyspark` call, accessing them visually through the UI is a bit more handy, isn't it?

 Here, the history server comes to rescue.
 It is deployed as a separate component, not necessarily but possibly on the same K8s cluster.
 It' basically just a visual log file explorer, that parses and displays the logs stored - in our case - in S3 by the driver and executors.
-Therefore, it is necessary that the history server as well as the driver and executors have access to the same AWS S3 bucket, so that the latters can write to it and that the former can read from it.
+Therefore, it is necessary that the history server as well as the driver and executors have access to the same AWS S3 bucket, so that the latter can write to it and that the former can read from it.

 In theory, we can use the Spark Base image to run the History server, because we built in the dependencies (hadoop-aws and aws-java-sdk-bundle) for AWS access.
 However, when actually doing so it throws a `javax.security.auth.login.LoginException: java.lang.NullPointerException: invalid null input: name` due to the fact that the default Spark user in the linux container is unnamed.
 In the App image, we have added the line